 If your loved one is open to talking, sit down and talk about getting help.
 Provide recovery resources, success stories, therapist information, helpful phone apps, and a list of websites.
-Don’t make any quick decisions, but instead, let the addict use the resources you provided to make their own decisions and plans.
+Instead of making quick decisions, let the addict use the resources you provided to make their own decisions and plans.

 Don’t give up just yet.
-An addiction can be conquered.
+With the right support, you can conquer addiction.
 Letting your loved one know that you refuse to quit will give them the reassurance of your constant support.
 As you come prepared with a positive attitude, a plan, a firm voice, and a sensitive spirit, you can show an addict that you take the situation serious.
 Don’t quit until you give it one more try; I am where I am today because someone didn’t give up on me.

 At Morningside Recovery, we offer resources to help families intervene with loved ones who are struggling with a substance abuse problem.
 We help families open up options of mental health rehab and substance abuse treatment to those who need them.
 To learn more about our programs and convincing addicts to seek help, call us today at 855-631-2135.